 We hereby cordially invite you to join us as an Associate Transferable Member!

-Greetings, everyone!
-I would like to say a few words as I was appointed as the new president at the general committee meeting held in April and took over former president Mr Kitamura.
+I would like to say a few words as I was appointed as the new president at the general meeting held on 20th March 2025.